Pope rules Vatican bank to stay operative, approves reforms

 The bank's stated purpose is to manage funds for Roman Catholic orders of priests and nuns, charitable institutions and Vatican employees and retirees.
 But it has been dogged by episodes of malpractice by people authorised to hold accounts there and murky dealings with Italian financial institutions.

-"The IOR will continue to serve with prudence and provide specialised finiancial services to the Catholic Church worldwide," the Vatican said on Monday in a statement annoucing that Francis had approved recommendations for the future of the bank, known as the Institute for Works of Religion (IOR).
+"The IOR will continue to serve with prudence and provide specialized financial services to the Catholic Church worldwide," the Vatican said on Monday in a statement announcing that Francis had approved recommendations for the future of the bank, known as the Institute for Works of Religion (IOR).

 Monsignor Nunzio Scarano, a former senior Vatican accountant